 How a Deep Dive Produced the Beatles’ Revealing ‘Live at the BBC’

 The Beatles regularly performed on BBC Radio from 1962-65, recording 88 different songs across 53 shows.
-Live at the BBC, a selection of 56 tracks from those sessions, was released in the U.S. on Dec.
-6, 1994.
+Live at the BBC, a selection of 56 tracks from those sessions, was released on Nov.
+30, 1994.
 A companion, On Air — Live at the BBC Volume 2, came out in 2013.

 Among the high points are 30 songs never performed on their studio LPs, including the John Lennon-Paul McCartney original "I’ll Be on My Way."
 Lennon and McCartney sang most of the leads but George Harrison and Ringo Starr also contributed.
 There are 29 cover versions of Motown, rockabilly, R&B and rock tunes as well as banter between the group and the staid BBC hosts.